-Under United States bankruptcy law, there are two forms of personal bankruptcy: Chapter 7 and Chapter 13.
-Your bankruptcy attorney in Hampden County will be able to recommend one of these processes, depending upon your financial assets and personal goals.
+Under the United States bankruptcy law, there are two forms of personal bankruptcy: Chapter 7 and Chapter 13.
+A bankruptcy lawyer from Westfield MA is the perfect companion when assessing your financial assets and personal goals.

-During these proceedings, you will retain your right to your public benefits and pensions.
-However, the bankruptcy trustee may confiscate most of your personal property and assets.
+During bankruptcy proceedings, you will retain your right to your public benefits and pensions.
+However, keep in mind that bankruptcy trustees may confiscate most of your personal property and assets.

 The entire Chapter 7 bankruptcy process takes about 3 or 4 months to complete.

-A Chapter 13 bankruptcy releases less debt than a Chapter 7 bankruptcy.
 In order to qualify for a Chapter 13 bankruptcy, you must show that you can repay your outstanding debts.
 You can seek the guidance of any Westfield bankruptcy attorneys once you are ready to start your journey toward debt-free days.

-If you are considering filing for a Chapter 7 or Chapter 13 bankruptcy, take the time to check your calendar and schedule an appointment to speak with a bankruptcy attorney in Springfield MA.
-It is important to note that you always have legal options when faced with bankruptcy, and a knowledgeable lawyer can help you explore those options.
+If you are considering filing for a Chapter 7 or Chapter 13 bankruptcy, take the time to check your calendar and schedule an appointment with a respected bankruptcy lawyer.
 The Law Office of Eric Kornblum can assist you with restructuring your finances or discharging your debts, helping you to recover financially.